-We call on Government to increase funding to local authorities to pass on to social care providers, so we can pay our care workers a minimum of the Real Living Wage of £9.50 per hour (£10.85 in London).
+We call on Government to increase funding to local authorities to pass on to social care providers, so we can pay our care workers a minimum of the Real Living Wage – £9.50 per hour (£10.85 in London).

-The salary that social care workers receive is determined by an hourly rate that local authorities pay care providers.
-For care provider charities like us, the calculation below illustrates that it is not enough to pay the Real Living Wage.
+The salary care workers receive is determined by an hourly rate that local authorities pay social care providers.
+For care provider charities like us, the calculation below illustrates that it is not enough for us to pay the Real Living Wage.

 What can you do to support our care workers?

 Email your MP now and ask them to support our cause.
 Use this template, but you can personalise it to tell your story – heartfelt emails work best.
 Explain why social care workers deserve better.
 Click this link to find out who your MP is and their email address.
 Or you can ask for a meeting with your them to discuss this issue.

 More information, reports and resources